heatherpekrul/trivia/README.md

 ### Environment Variables

-A `.env.` file in the root project directory will include necessary environment variables for local development.
+A `.env` file in the root project directory will include necessary environment variables for local development.

 ```
 touch .env